zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

    * - | ``cancelledDatetime``
        | datetime
-     - Optional – The date and time the payment was cancelled, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-This parameter is omitted if the payment isn't cancelled (yet).
+     - Optional – The date and time the payment was canceled, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+This parameter is omitted if the payment isn't canceled (yet).

    * - | ``expiredDatetime``
        | datetime